ajaymittur/CompanyLogoBio-Scraper/README.md

 # BMSCE-hack-a-thon
-Data Analytics Project, Obtains the logo and bio of a company, given the LinkedIn, Twitter or Company Site, or an input csv/excel file containing the domain/url of the company.
+__Data Analytics Project__

+A web app which takes the csv & excel files containing the urls of the companies, or the company url directly, or the Twitter/LinkedIn page of the company and output the results (company logo and description along with links for the logo) and export the results to a csv/excel or json file depending on user requirement.